coronabytes/dotnet-arangodb/README.md

 await Arango.Batch.ExecuteAsync(batch);

 // For demonstation purposes
-// The tasks will be finish instantly or throw an exption if the underyling operation failed await Task.WhenAll(r1, r2);
+// The tasks will finish instantly or throw an exception if the underyling operation failed await Task.WhenAll(r1, r2);
 ```